 Beef Lumpia Recipe is a Filipino egg roll dish that is mixed with beef, vegetables, and sauces.
 Among locals, we called it Lumpiang Shanghai, which is one of the most popular street foods in the Philippines.

 There are varieties of lumpia in the Philippine, which could be either fresh or fried.
 But, in this post, we are focusing mostly on a popular Filipino fried beef lumpia.

 This is so far one of the tastiest and recommended Filipino food to try.
 You can even find this dish in other street foods and in the carinderia- a food place where they sell and serve Filipino foods.
-Another name of this food is Lumpiang Shanghai which is a popular
+In the Philippines, we call this spring roll a Lumpiang Shanghai.

-To cook this amazing Filipino egg roll dish, you will need several ingredients for beef lumpia recipe.
+To cook this amazing Filipino lumpia, you will need several ingredients for this recipe.

 First of all, you need fresh ground beef, which is found in most large grocery stores or supermarkets.
 In the Philippines, most locals cook lumpiang shanghai dish using ground pork, but because I don't eat pork, I am using beef instead,

 Secondly, 3 of the most important vegetables you will need are Onion, Garlic and Carrot.

 In this dish, I use a lot of onion since it will give a nice taste of the ground beef.
 This is my mother's secret ingredient to make the lumpiang shanghai delicious, and she said that you will need a lot of onion.
 I grated the onion, and the other vegetables using the grater rather than chopping them off.
 This method can help make sure the vegetables are well mixed with ground beef.